vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 iii.
 Driving to the airport and Checking in

 My extremely kind friend drove us to the Atlanta airport on the day of our flight.
 The 48 inch crate had to be disassembled to fit in a Volvo XC90 along with my luggage.
-We did not hit any major traffic and reached Atlanta on time.
+We did not hit any major traffic on the way and reached Atlanta on time.
 We made a stop near the airport for a potty break for my dog before the flight.

 At the airport curb, we quickly put the crate back together.
 My friend loaded it on an airport cart - the crate was unproportionally large for the cart, but it somehow worked.
 Together, we took the crate, my luggage and my dog who was on leash to the Lufthansa economy check in counter.
 My dog was totally enjoying this new experience, blissfully unaware of what I had planned for his next 24 hours.
 The airline agent asked for his NOC certificate, rabies vaccination certificate and acclimation certificate.
 After verifying the documents, the agents quickly checked my dog's crate.
 They confirmed that everything looked good and affixed more stickers on the crate.

-The focus then shifted to my documents and when we found out that I needed a transit visa to travel through Germany, even if I wasn't going to get out of Frankfurt airport.
+The focus then shifted to my documents and we found out that I needed a transit visa to travel through Germany, even if I wasn't going to get out of Frankfurt airport.
 The expired visa stamping in my passport or the supplemental documentation that proved my US visa was still valid would not be accepted.
-I wish I had known this about it earlier, but there was nothing we could do then other than to go home, which we did.
+I wished that I had found out about this rule earlier, but there was nothing we could do then other than to go home, which we did.
 My friend drove another 7 hours to take us back home.
 We hit some intense fog on the way back but reached home safe.
 The day had become memorable for so many reasons.

+My goal for this post is to document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.
+When going through this incredibly stressful experience, I was constantly searching for resources that covered all the aspects of this process at the necessary level of detail.
+Beyond high level articles published by pet relocation companies, I could not find much.
+This post is my small attempt to start bridging the gap.